-The average wait time at Los Angeles International Airport security checkpoints is 40 minutes, according to the airport-delay monitoring app MiFlight.
-Waits longer than three hours have occurred at Chicago’s O’Hare…Miami International Airport…and New York City’s John F. Kennedy International Airport.
+Waits longer than three hours at security checkpoints have occurred at Chicago’s O’Hare…Miami International Airport…and New York City’s John F. Kennedy International Airport.
 It’s not unheard of for travelers to spend more time getting though airport security at US airports than they do in the air.
 It even has become common to miss flights because of extensive security delays.

 Enrolling in the “PreCheck” expedited security program administered by the Transportation Security Administration (TSA) was supposed to allow travelers to sidestep these delays—but the PreCheck program has had problems of its own.